GAME REVIEW: Sea of Stars (2023)

 One of my favorite parts of the game, and one that I thought was extremely innovative, was that, rather than having a easy, normal, and hard mode, the game included Relics, which would be used to make the game easier or harder.
 This was really cool, because the game could feel challenging in the exact ways that you wanted it to, while you could also play it on “story mode” essentially, if you just want to experience the world.
 Then again, for those who want more of a challenge, there were options to make things trickier as well.
 I truly loved this part of the game!
 Furthermore, the trickiest puzzles and fights are left until the time before you approach the final battle, making the game feel like it’s made for adults while still being accessible to younger players, because the main game is quite straightforward to pick up (and I say that as a mechanical dumb-dumb).
 This makes the whole game feel like it’s very easy to allow kids to play, but the harder boss fights and puzzles are completely optional.

 There’s also an in-game game, like Gwent or Triple Triad!
 This game is called Wheels and even the tactical fool that I am learned how to play it really quickly.
-There’s a really strong balance between using clever tactics and sheer roulette luck in the game, which can make it really frustrating, but for an in-game game, I found Wheels to be pretty fresh and fun to play, and enjoyed going to new places where I could play.
+There’s a really strong balance between using clever tactics and sheer roulette luck in the game, which can make it really frustrating, but for an in-game game, I found Wheels to be pretty fresh and fun, and enjoyed going to new places where I could play.
 There’s also definitely one character combo that’s a complete cheese-fest, so if the game gets annoying, do not worry, there’s a way to make it really, really way-too-easy.

 It’s also worth noting that I enjoy simply spending time in the world, since the artwork and music was so fantastic.
 Yatsunori Misuda is known for having done the Chrono Cross OST, amongst others, while rainbowdragoneyes did music for The Messenger, meaning that there was a varied and fun use of music that reflected but did not mimic the creative use of music from their previous game.
 However, I will mention that the use of music in The Messenger was extremely innovative and blended with with their use of art style.
 I was delighted, then, that this game also had an elevated use of its music!